Sukeshpandit/BeautyParlor-Management-system-/README.md

 ## Usage

-1. Start the Flask application: `python bpmsmain.py`
+1. Start the Flask application: `python3 bpmsmain.py`
 2. Access the application in your web browser at `http://localhost:5000`

 ## Screenshots